 Capital assets consist of equipment and are reported in the government-wide financial statements.
 The estimated useful lives for equipment range from three to ten years.
 As a general rule, the Authority defines capital assets as assets with an initial, individual cost of more than \$5,000, along with an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are valued at their estimated acquisition cost on the date received.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
+Capital assets of the Authority are depreciated using the straight-line method over their useful lives.
 Right-to-use assets of the Authority are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.